cksystemsteaching/selfie/book.md

 ls -la
 ```

 This command shows the content of the selfie folder.
-It does that by listing everything the file that represents the selfie folder contains.
+It does that by listing everything in the file that represents the selfie folder.
 Try to explore the tree of selfie files and folders by typing, for example:

 ```
 cd examples